 - 1. Basic and General Courses: Courses that are considered to be general education undergraduate (e.g. English, Math, History, Art) would be eligible for evaluation for transfer credit. - 2.
 Technical Courses: Technical courses will not be eligible for evaluation except where the University has an articulation agreement with a technology school. - 3.
-Continuing Education Unit (CEU): OKWU does not consider continuing education credits eligible for evaluation or as transfer credits.
+Continuing Education Unit (CEU): OKWU does not consider continuing education credits eligible for evaluation or as transfer credits, except where the University has an articulation agreement with a school.